-Can Plastic Be Composted In Australia: We Look At Bottles, Coffee Cups, Plastic Bags?
+Can Plastic Be Composted In Australia?
+We Take A Look At Bottles, Coffee Cups And Plastic Bags 🌱

 One thing is for sure – there is a lot of interest in biodegradable and compostable alternatives to conventional plastics.

-We work with many cafes and other food service businesses – who would really love to provide their customers a more environmentally friendly take away coffee cup option – as we do not think Aussies will relax enough to actually sit down with their morning coffee anytime soon!
+We currently work with many cafes and other foodservice businesses who would really love to provide their customers with a more environmentally-friendly takeaway coffee cup option, as we do not think Aussies will relax enough to actually sit down with their morning coffee anytime soon!

 Who is Waster?

-We work hard to provide all available recycling options – to even the smallest customer.
-Helping them boost recycling and save money.
+We always work hard to provide all available recycling options, even to our smallest customers.
+We always aim to help them boost their recycling and save money.

 Find out more and check waste collection prices by hitting the blue buttons at the top or bottom of this page.

 Can plastic be composted?
 We seek an alternative to the plastic nightmare

 We hope, at this stage, that the nightmare caused by waste plastic (and the fact it lives pretty much forever) is well understood.
 With that said, we have argued in previous blogs that the damage it causes to wildlife (e.g., Great Pacific Garbage Patch) and the lack of any real or sustainable “recycling” option for the majority of global plastic waste means that reducing or banning its use is vital.